-- System Overview Report: Provides an overview of how service organizations interact with the business.
+- System Overview Report: Provides an overview of how service organisations interact with the business.

-- Infrastructure Report: Provides a detailed report of the organization’s environment, including software, procedures, people, and data.
+- Infrastructure Report: Provides a detailed report of the organisation’s environment, including software, procedures, people, and data.

 - Complementary User-Entity Controls Report: Outlines the security protocols that the business has in place to protect its user environment and platforms.

-- Test of Controls Report: Analyzes the performance of the business’s controls and outlines whether the auditor deemed them effective enough to meet the TSC principles.
+- Test of Controls Report: Analyses the performance of the business’s controls and outlines whether the auditor deemed them effective enough to meet the TSC principles.